 The rig is very configurable, easy to tune and comes in a variety of size options.
 Switching rigs is super quick and easy, parts and sails are easy to find and also relatively inexpensive.

-The Dragonforce 65 is a hugely popular class of boat which means if you want to race, the chances finding a fleet probably look good and for the money I think it’s an excellent package and a lot of fun.
+The Dragonforce 65 is a hugely popular class of boat which means if you want to race, the chances of finding a fleet probably look good, and for the money, I think it’s an excellent package and a lot of fun.